scottopolis/popup-zen/README.md

 # Popup Zen

+Collect high-quality leads without pissing off your site visitors.

 Popup Zen is an alternative to the overly-complex, in your face popup software of sleazy marketers.
-It’s a popup plugin for people who want high-quality leads without frustrating their potential customers.
+It’s a popup plugin for people who hate popups.

 ## FAQ